Patrick Gibson, Baron Gibson: Personal life

 In 1945 Gibson married Dione Pearson, granddaughter of Weetman Pearson, 1st Viscount Cowdray.
 They had four sons.
-He took his title from his home Penn's Rocks in East Sussex, where he died on 20 April 2004.
-A Daily Telegraph obituary noted a second home, an 18th century villa at Asolo near Venice.
-A lifelong concert-goer, “his great love was for music”, and he attended Der Rosenkavalier with his family in the week before he died; he was still skiing in his eighties.
+He took his title from his home, Penn's Rocks in East Sussex, where he died on 20 April 2004.
+A Daily Telegraph obituary also noted his second home, an 18th-century villa at Asolo near Venice.
+He attended Der Rosenkavalier with his family in the week before he died and was still skiing in his eighties.